ayush-aks29/Rock_Paper_Scissor_Game/README.md

 I have also used if-elif ladder to check and match the choices of player and computer.

 After each round, the system asks user for a rematch and if the user denies that, Computer bids the user a good-bye

+Code and one round game play is attached in a zip file named RockPaperScissor.zip